mozilla/tls-observatory/README.md

 Create the Postgres database using the schema in `database/schema.sql`.

-Rhen create two configuration files for the api and the scanner using the templates in `conf/`.
+Then create two configuration files for the api and the scanner using the templates in `conf/`.

 For AWS deployment, you can use the ElasticBeanstalk environment creation script in `tools/aws-create-env.sh`.
 The script creates an RDS database and an EB